AP Exclusive: US will share AstraZeneca vaccines with world | Health

 AP Exclusive: US will share AstraZeneca vaccines with world

-The US will begin sharing its entire pipeline of vaccines from AstraZeneca once the vaccine clear federal safety reviews, the White House said, with as many as 60 million doses expected to be available for export in the coming months.
+The US will begin sharing its entire pipeline of vaccines from AstraZeneca once the COVID-19 vaccine clear federal safety reviews, the White House said on Monday, with as many as 60 million doses expected to be available for export in the coming months.

 The move comes as the White House is increasingly assured about the supply of the three vaccines being administered in the US, particularly following the restart of the single-dose Johnson & Johnson shot over the weekend.

-''Given the strong portfolio of vaccines that the US already has and that have been authorized by the FDA, and given that the AstraZeneca vaccine is not authorized for use in the US, we do not need to use the AstraZeneca vaccine here during the next several months,'' said White House COVID-19 coordinator Jeff Zients. ''Therefore the U.S. is looking at options to share the AstraZeneca doses with other countries as they become available.''
+"Given the strong portfolio of vaccines that the U.S. already has and that have been authorised by the FDA, and given that the AstraZeneca vaccine is not authorised for use in the U.S., we do not need to use the AstraZeneca vaccine here during the next several months,'' said White House COVID-19 coordinator Jeff Zients. ''Therefore the U.S. is looking at options to share the AstraZeneca doses with other countries as they become available," Zients told the Associated Press.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)